Manjaro Linux is a fast, user-friendly, desktop-oriented operating system based on Arch Linux.

 Con You can't change the default theme in certain applications

 Although it is possible to change the default dark theme, this has no effect on Firefox, which appears to have the dark theme "hard coded".
-I am sure hardened Linux pros may find a way to change this, but for the rest of us, it renders an otherwise nice distro a no-go.
+Hardened Linux pros may find a way to change this, but for the rest, it renders an otherwise nice distro a no-go.